tomdionysus/CoffeeCloud/README.md

 **Why would I want to do that?**

 * CoffeeScript syntax for objects is less likely to melt your brain.
+* Multiple source files that build to one template means you can organise subsystems in directories, and easily reuse common components.
-* Dynamic templates, for a single AWS topology with multiple environments (DEV, UAT, PROD) where the config changes depending on environment.
+* You can use dynamic templates, for a single AWS topology with multiple environments (DEV, UAT, PROD) where the config changes depending on environment.
-* Comments.
+* You get to do comments.
 Just do `# <comment_text>`, well, anywhere you like.

 ## Installation